uqbar-project/xtrest/README.md

 # What's new

+You can see here a list of [issues fixed in 1.1.0 version](https://github.com/uqbar-project/xtrest/milestone/2) (released in March 2018)

+- New [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) handler added by default

+- Response content is application/json by default

 You can see here a list of [issues fixed in 1.0.0 version](https://github.com/uqbar-project/xtrest/milestone/1?closed=1) (released in August 2017)

 - Now XTRest server supports a list of controllers (as many as you want)